QuantumAgent/Interview/README.md

 ### 2017-08-02
 1. Confusion matrix (precision, recall, f_beta score)
-2. What is ROC curve?
+2. What is a ROC curve?